VODAN-Development/Thinx/ADMIN_GUIDE.md

 ## Production Deployment Checklist

 Use this checklist before deploying Thinx to production.
-Check off each item as you complete it.

 ### Pre-Deployment